The Next Revolution In 3D Printing? 3D Metal Printing

 The laser heats up the powder in the design, fusing the metal powder and creating a solid layer.
 The process repeats itself until the entire design is complete.

 The final way metal 3D printing works is called Directed Energy Deposition.
 This process uses metal wire or metal powder.
-A nozzle that moves multiple directions puts out the metal wire or powder layer by layer until the design is complete.
+A nozzle moves in multiple directions to put out the metal wire or powder layer by layer until the design is complete.
 Once complete, it’s melted with a laser or electron beam.
 This process is typically used to repair existing metal objects, but it can also be used to build new objects from scratch.

 How Fast Is Metal Printing?